 Graduate trainees can expect to earn between £18,000 and £25,000 depending on employer and location.
 You can earn more if you've a specialised or technical area of work, while freelance and self-employed professionals can also earn more.

-Experience is a must, whether this is in computing or training.
 Many employers prefer you to have some sector experience, as it's essential that you understand the business context for the training you'll deliver.